-Pursuant to the recent 2012 Wholesaler-Reseller Clarification Order,55 providers may demonstrate a reasonable expectation through December 31, 2013, that particular customers were resellers by relying on certificates that are consistent with the sample language included in the 2012 FCC Form 499-A instructions, which is included immediately below for illustrative purposes.
+Certifications.
+Prior to January 1, 2014: Pursuant to the 2012 Wholesaler-Reseller Clarification Order, 61 filers may demonstrate a reasonable expectation through December 31, 2013, that particular customers were resellers by relying on certificates that are consistent with the sample language included in the 2012 FCC Form 499-A instructions, which is included immediately below for illustrative purposes.